rubocode/vision-lk/introduction/autograph/abhaya.md

 ## Serve Our Country

-This is the entry made by my colleague Samantha De Silva in my autograph from the IFS.
+This is the entry made by my colleague Abhayagiri Liyanaarachchi in my autograph from the IFS.